rjspencer/docs/theming.md

 Example return: `<a href="/account-name/videos">See my killer videos about how to weave baskets underwater!</a>`

 ## Custom Variables
 You can define blocks of code to reuse throughout the rest of your theme.
-This can be useful when repeating layout elements throughout your site on some pages, but not others.
+This can be useful when repeating layout elements on your site on some pages, but not others.

-To a variable, use the following syntax:
+To define a variable, use the following syntax:

 	{variable:CustomMyCoolVariable}
 		<aside>Woah man, this variable sure is nifty!</aside>